Federal Marriage Amendment: 2005/2006

 On January 24, 2005, Senator Allard introduced the Marriage Protection Amendment, which was the 2004 version of the Federal Marriage Amendment verbatim, with 21 Republican co-sponsors.
 In 2006, Rep. Musgrave introduced the Marriage Protection Amendment in the House.
 This version had the same language as the 2004 proposal, except that the word "solely" in the first sentence was replaced by the word "only".

-The bill was designated S.J.Res.1 in the Senate and was immediately referred to the Senate Committee on the Judiciary.
+The bill was designated Senate Joint Resolution 1 in the Senate and was immediately referred to the Senate Committee on the Judiciary.
 On November 9, 2005, the Subcommittee on Constitution, Civil Rights and Property Rights approved the bill for consideration by the full Judiciary Committee.
 On May 18, 2006, the Judiciary Committee reported to the Senate and the bill was placed on the legislative calendar.
 The motion to proceed to the measure was first made on June 5, 2006.
 A cloture motion on the motion to proceed was then presented in Senate.
 On June 6 and 7, the motion to proceed to the measure was again considered in the Senate.
-On June 7, a cloture motion to force a direct vote on the Marriage Protection Amendment was defeated in the Senate by a margin of 48 nay votes to 49 yea votes, with the vote mostly following party lines with Democrats opposing and Republicans in favor.
-The 49 votes in support of the cloture motion were 11 votes short of the 60-vote supermajority (three-fifths) needed to end debate and force a vote on the Amendment itself.
-Eight Republican Senators opposed or did not vote; four Democratic Senators favored or did not vote.
-The only Senators who changed their position from the 2004 vote to the 2006 vote were Senators Judd Gregg (R-N.H.) and Arlen Specter (R-Penn.), both of whom voted Yea in 2004 and Nay in 2006.
+On June 7, a cloture motion to force a direct vote on the Marriage Protection Amendment was defeated in the Senate by a margin of 48 no votes to 49 aye votes, with the vote mostly following party lines with Democrats opposing and Republicans in favor.
+The 49 votes in support of the cloture motion were 11 votes short of the 60-vote supermajority (three-fifths) needed to end debate and force a vote on the amendment itself.
+Eight Republicans opposed or did not vote; four Democrats favored or did not vote.
+The only senators who changed their position from the 2004 vote to the 2006 vote were Senators Judd Gregg (R-N.H.) and Arlen Specter (R-Penn.), both of whom voted aye in 2004 and no in 2006.

-The bill was designated H.J.Res.88 in the House and was immediately referred to the House Committee on the Judiciary.
+The bill was designated House Joint Resolution 88 in the House and was immediately referred to the House Committee on the Judiciary.
 On July 17, 2006, rules were recommended by the House Rules Committee with regards to debate and voting on the proposed Amendment.
 The rules were passed on July 18.
 The resolution was immediately considered.
-Passage of the proposed Amendment failed 236 yea votes to 187 nay votes, where 290 yea votes (two-thirds) are required for passage.
+Passage of the proposed amendment failed 236 yea votes to 187 nay votes, where 290 yea votes (two-thirds) are required for passage.
 The motion to reconsider was immediately laid on the table and agreed to without objection.
-Twenty-seven Republican Representatives opposed the FMA; thirty-four Democrats voted in favor of the FMA and one Independent voted against the FMA in the vote on July 18, 2006, in the House.
+Twenty-seven Republican representatives opposed the FMA; thirty-four Democrats voted in favor of the FMA and one independent voted against the FMA in the vote on July 18, 2006, in the House.